 Common Sense Tips on Tipping while on a Safari in Uganda and Rwanda-

-Tipping while on a Safari in Uganda and Rwanda- Sensible Tipping makes a difference in the lives of ordinary people on your Safari in Uganda or Rwanda.
-Uganda and Rwanda are two countries such as many across the World with a non-tipping culture, Tips used to be not expected but very much appreciated by all those part of the Tourism Industry.
+Tipping while on a Safari in Uganda and Rwanda- Sensible Tips, Gratuities make a difference in the lives of ordinary people on your Safari in Uganda or Rwanda.
+Uganda and Rwanda are two countries such as many across the World with a non-tipping culture.
+Tips used to be not expected but very much appreciated by all those part of the Tourism Industry.

-Tipping Practices for Visitors to Uganda and and Rwanda – Clients are often given a list as to how much to tip your Tour Guide – Driver.
-We do not do so since we believe it is not an obligatory ritual but a recognition of good service.
-The amounts being based on your ability and wishes, our Driver Guide is probably your best Tipping Advisor.
+Tipping Practices for Visitors to Uganda and Rwanda – Clients of some Tour Operators are often given a list as to how much to tip your Tour Guide – Driver.
+We do not do so since we believe it is not an obligatory ritual but a recognition of excellent service.
+The amounts being based on your ability and wishes, our Driver Guide is probably your best Tipping and Gratuity Advisor.